vladocar/picoCSS/README.md

 If you open picoCSS.js file you will notice that the library is very easy to extend.

 Feel free to do any kind of modification to the library.

+Google Closure Compiler was used for compressing the JS file.